-GEA has grown steadily over the past 15 years and we now have around 25 staff in our two offices, and a turnover of over £3.5M.
+GEA has grown steadily over the past 20 years and we now have around 25 staff in our three offices, and a turnover of over £3.5M.
 We have a policy of mainly recruiting graduates and promoting staff internally, and as a result have very low staff turnover.

 All of our staff are provided with high quality training, through internal appraisals and reviews, lunchtime workshops and presentations from our own staff and external companies, and attendance at training courses and seminars.
 We are also often asked to present seminars on issues of interest to our clients.

 We have close ties with the University of Portsmouth Engineering Geology & Geotechnics Bachelor of Engineering degree and were one of the founding industry partners for their very successful bursary scheme.
 We have a placement student with us for some 44 weeks at the end of their second year of study, as well as an 8-week period at the end of their first year.
 Steve Branch is a member of the Bursary Management Committee.